Viele Bierdeckel mit Ideen zu Designfragen hängen an einem Plakat

 Better Together – in guter Gesellschaft

-Design in Schools aims to highlight the role of design as a key to future-oriented education.
-The goal is to encourage young people to actively shape not only their immediate school environment but also society as a whole.
+Design In Schools aims to highlight the role of design as a key element in future-oriented education.
+The goal is to encourage young people to actively help design not only their immediate school environment but also society in general.
+In these projects, designers, social workers, content creators and many other professionals create meaningful learning experiences far beyond the classroom.

 Creative Minds – Gestalter:innen aus der Region